snlpatel001213/snlpatel001213_old.github.io/_posts/2017-07-08-String-Matching-using-Convolution-Networks.md

     pyplot.imshow(toimage(mutatedStringMatrix)) #showing first image
     pyplot.show()
     ```

     <p align="center"><img class="img-responsive" src="https://static.wixstatic.com/media/884a24_9710badc39f845ccaeb32da04803727e~mv2.png/v1/fill/w_532,h_378,al_c,lg_1/884a24_9710badc39f845ccaeb32da04803727e~mv2.png"></p>
     <p align="center">Figure 1.
 Original and mutated string is shown as in form of image</p>
     Above image was generated with about 50% mutation, you can clearly see, about 50% points are same and remaining are different.
 For each such 2D representation, on vertical axis 0 - 100 represent each character in string, each character is mapped to corresponding number between 0 – 63 as defined in dictionary above.

-3. **Model Architecture**
+3. **Model Architecture :**
     I always believe in designing model, in the similar way as human thinks.
 Consider an scenario when we have been given two strings as above and asked to find similarity between them.
 How we think?
 Repetitively see two strings and try to find out difference between them.
 Right??.
     <p align="center"><img class="img-responsive" src="https://static.wixstatic.com/media/884a24_a532eda2af6244069ac128e419300632~mv2.png/v1/fill/w_945,h_434,al_c,lg_1/884a24_a532eda2af6244069ac128e419300632~mv2.png"></p>
     <p align="center">Figure 2.
 Model Architecture for string matching task</p>
     Our model architecture is having two model works in parallel.
 Each model using convolution network generate a condensed representation of the given strings and finally such representation are merged to final model which is stacked dense layer of deep neural network.
 The final out put is class value between 0 to 100, class value also represents similarity between two strings.
+By the way this network architecture is known as [Siamese Network](https://www.coursera.org/lecture/convolutional-neural-networks/siamese-network-bjhmj).

     While training such model, two strings are provided, one to each model.
 Lets say string 1 was provided to model A and mutated string 2 with 20% mutation is provided to model B. The reference class value provide in such case would be 80 (100 – 20), represents similarity between two strings.
     The overall model definition in keras is as given below :